 Before creating your territories through a sales territory map creator, you should leverage power mapping capabilities to analyze and strategize scenarios.
 All sales mapping platforms are different, and selecting a solution that offers a wide range of features is essential.
 Here are some must-have features in eSpatial's geo-mapping software:

 The type of map you need will depend on what you're trying to do. eSpatial offers a range of map types that allow you to dig in and analyze your data.

 Plot the exact location of your customers and sales reps for an overview of your business.
 By clicking on each pin, you can see essential customer information, including past purchases, assigned sales representatives, service call history, or anything else you want to include.
 With access to additional details, you and your team can easily locate the information central to delivering a superior customer experience.

 Heat maps can provide a wealth of information about sales, service performance, and territory coverage.
 Analyze customers, revenue, product sales, and resource densities with ease.
 Choose between hot spot and regional heat maps to fit your needs.

 Optimize your client assignments by checking sales personnel's proximity to their region's customers.
 Radius maps can also support distribution network analysis, store-to-customer research, and territory realignment.

 Advanced territory management

 Reduce travel time and improve customer experience by using route optimization.
-With eSpatial, your sales reps can plan out their entire day, create an effective travel route and spend more time engaging with customers.
+With eSpatial, your sales reps can plan their entire day, create an effective travel route and spend more time engaging with customers.

-No matter what industry you’re in, territory map makers can help you focus on revenue growth and cost reductions.
+Regardless of your industry, territory map makers can help you focus on revenue growth and cost reductions.
 But to get the most out of your mapping software, it's crucial to select a platform that offers the features you need to make sense of your business data.